mochi/statebox/README.md

 --------------

 There are two functions that modify a statebox that can be used to reduce its size.
-One of both of these should be done every time before serializing the statebox.
+One or both of these should be done every time before serializing the statebox.

 * `truncate(N, Statebox)` return Statebox with no more than `N` events in its